jackdewinter/pymarkdown/newdocs/src/user-guide.md

 When you use `--respect-gitignore`, PyMarkdown must be able to run the Git executable.
-If Git is not available or returns an error, PyMarkdown treats that as a failure and does not silently ignore the flag.
-This guarantees that your scan results always reflect the same ignore rules that Git applies to the repository.
+If Git is not available or returns an error, PyMarkdown treats that as a failure instead of silently ignoring the flag.
+This ensures that your scan results always reflect the same ignore rules that Git applies to the repository.

-Because PyMarkdown shells out to Git and parses its output, `--respect-gitignore` adds some startup overhead while it computes the list of files to scan.
-If that extra cost is unacceptable, or Git is not available in your environment (for example, in some minimal CI containers), use multiple `--exclude` arguments instead to approximate the relevant `.gitignore` patterns.
+In CI environments where Git is not available or the extra startup cost is unacceptable, prefer multiple `--exclude` patterns instead of `--respect-gitignore`.
+To control how these situations affect pipeline status, adjust [`--return-code-scheme`](#-return-code-scheme-observability) in
+[Basic Configuration](#basic-configuration); for example, the `minimal` scheme avoids failing builds solely because no files were scanned.

 ##### path

 The scan command accepts one or more path arguments.
-Paths that contain a `?` or `*` character are passed to Python’s [glob module](https://docs.python.org/3/library/glob.html) and treated as glob patterns; paths without wildcards are treated as literal files or directories.
+Paths that contain a `?` or `*` character are passed to Python's [glob module](https://docs.python.org/3/library/glob.html) and treated as glob patterns; paths without wildcards are treated as literal files or directories.
 Recursive traversal is controlled exclusively by `--recurse`, so PyMarkdown does not use `glob.glob(..., recursive=True)`.

+This behavior is consistent with the basic examples in [Basic Scanning](#basic-scanning), where `pymarkdown scan examples` and `pymarkdown scan examples/example-1.md` both rely on the same glob rules and extension filtering, just with different initial paths.

 By default, PyMarkdown only processes files whose names end with `.md`.
 This means you can scan a directory by passing `.` or `examples` instead of writing `./*.md`.

-Conceptually, PyMarkdown uses two stages:
+Conceptually, PyMarkdown uses two stages to decide which files to scan:

-- **Discovery:** globs and path arguments determine which filesystem entries are considered at all.
+- **Discovery:** globs and path arguments (along with `--recurse`) determine which filesystem entries are considered at all.
-- **Filtering:** the extension filter (the default `.md` set, or your `--alternate-extensions`) decides which of those entries are treated as Markdown candidates.
+- **Filtering:** the extension filter (the default `.md` set, or your `--alternate-extensions`) and any exclude mechanisms (`--exclude` and `--respect-gitignore`) decide which of those entries are treated as Markdown candidates.

+The advanced flags in this section simply modify one of these two steps: they either change how entries are discovered or how the discovered entries are filtered.

 In practice, this separation makes it easier to combine broad globs with narrow filtering.
 For example, you can use `**/*` to discover all files and then rely on